Guts-Blood/Vertex-Cover/README.md

 # Vertex-Cover
-Vertex Cover Problem Encoding and application of multithread and SAT to solve it
+This project is about Vertex Cover Problem Encoding and application of multithread and SAT to solve it